arup-group/elara/README.md

 ### Example CLI Usage

-To example, to produce **vehicle kilometres travelled by car (VKT)** for a London scenario, all the defaults are correct but you'd like to read the inputs from a different location to your current path:
+To produce **vehicle kilometres travelled by car (VKT)** for a London scenario, all the defaults are correct but you'd like to read the inputs from a different location to your current path:

 `elara post-processors vkt car -inputs_path ~/DIFFERENT/DATA/LOCATION`